albar965/littlenavmap-manual/en/MENUS.md

 Procedure information is replaced with respective waypoints that allow to display procedures in limited GPS or FMS units.

-Saving flight plans with this method has several limitations:
+**Note that saving flight plans with this method has several limitations:**

 * Several approach leg types like holds, turns and procedure turns cannot be displayed properly by using just waypoints/coordinates.
 * Speed and altitude limitations are not included in the exported legs.